 So, really, negative gearing is offsetting income tax by reporting a loss from an investment.

-If you made $50,000 in rent on an investment property but spent $60,000 on expenses such as mortgage repayments, insurance, council rates, maintenance costs and agent fees, you get to knock that $10,000 off your taxable income.
+If you made $50,000 in rent on an investment property but spent $60,000 on expenses such as paying down interest on a mortgage, insurance, council rates, maintenance costs and agent fees, you get to knock that $10,000 off your taxable income.
 The rest isn’t counted as income at all.

 Meanwhile, you’re sitting on an asset that is very likely to increase in value.
 This wouldn’t be as enticing for people on the lower end of the wealth scale, but for people who are paying a higher marginal tax rate and have money in the bank?
 Well, why not.